nos111/Effective-Programming-in-C-and-Unix/README.md

 emphasized.
 We assume that you have taken at least one programming course and you are comfortable working with a compiler and also debugging programs.
 As such the depth and rigor of the course will be more than a typical intro course.
-You are expected to devote a considerable amount of time to plan, develop, test and debug your code.
+You are expected to devote a considerable amount of time to plan, develop, test and debug your code.<br /><br />Course link:<br />https://www.cs.cmu.edu/~guna/15-123S11/</pre>